 Stress related to discrimination: Individuals who are discriminated against on the basis of race, ethnicity, culture, gender identity, sexual orientation, or disability often experience stress as a result.

-Stress related to politics or current events: The American Psychological Association reports that, in 2017, concern over the state of the country was a leading source of stress for Americans.
+Stress related to politics or current events: As of 2017, concern over the state of the country was a leading source of stress for Americans .
 News stories, world events, and even broad social issues like inequality can all be significant sources of personal stress.

 If you’re looking for tools to manage the stress in your life, consider the following options: